ethan-cheong/ethan-cheong.github.io/_posts/2020-12-24-traditional-marriage.md

 The fact that this problem reduces in size after each iteration (as well as the fact that it was in an induction problem set) hints that the solution to the problems above involve induction - we can use induction to prove that the pairs produced by this algorithm are always stable.

-In my implementation, I emphasize intuitive code over performance - this could be a useful starting point for someone looking to understand the logic before implementing a more efficient version.
+In my implementation, I emphasize intuitive code over performance - you may well see examples of terrible practices, like several nested for loops - as I'm more focused on making the logic easily comprehensible.
+This could be a useful starting point for someone looking to understand the logical flow before implementing a more efficient version.

-### Implementing the algorithm ###
+### Implementing the Algorithm ###
-Let's try applying the traditional marriage algorithm.
 Our plan of attack is as follows:
 1. Find a way to represent a man, woman and their preferences.
 2. Implement the traditional marriage algorithm
 3. Visualization of the algorithm